naserrostamnia/end-to-end-ml-sagemaker/README.md

-# Mobile Price Classification using Machine Learning
+# Mobile Price Classification using Machine Learning on AWS SageMaker

 Mobile price classification is a popular problem in machine learning, where the objective is to build a predictive model that can categorize mobile phones into different price ranges based on their features and specifications.
 Such a model helps automate the process of estimating the price category of a mobile device, which is valuable for both consumers and sellers.